google/transliteration/README.md

 Contains:
   * Arabic-English transliteration dataset mined from Wikipedia.
   * Trained transliteration modules for Arabic-English, English-Japanese and English-IPA.

+## The models

+The transliteration models provided are recurrent neural networks trained with a [CTC loss](http://www.cs.toronto.edu/~graves/icml_2006.pdf).
+For a detailed description of the models, see the [paper](https://arxiv.org/abs/1610.09565).

 ## Getting the code for loading and training models